(281) "Are you not entertained?"

 The significance of dubbing my victory at the event in Concentaina as a "Vendetta" lay in what had happened some months earlier in a one day event.
 For there I had not contested my being told by security personnel, at the third round, that my appearance was so unkempt that they would not let me continue to play.

-That despite my already asking the tournament director if he was happy with my outfit and, after he said he wasn´t, having tried twice already to purchase a new T shirt at the shopping mall in Valencia City where the event was being held.
-There was only one girl serving and things moving so painfully slowly that I thought, "To heck with it!", and dashed off to my car where I had a suit and smart shoes But I couldn´t find the car!
+That despite me already asking the tournament director, Nestor - my personal friend - if he was happy with my outfit.
+After he had said he was not, I had already tried on two separate occasions to purchase a new T shirt at the shopping mall where the event was being held in Valencia City.
+There was only one girl serving and things moving so painfully slowly that I thought, "To heck with it!", and dashed off to my car where I had a suit and smart shoes But I couldn't find the car!

-I ran helter skelter for quite a while until, unsure whether or not I would still make it back in time for the next game, I ran back to, breathlessly, explain the situation to the tournament director who was a friend and told me it was okay with him if I just utilised the long lunch break after game four to spruce up, buy a new T shirt or, by the far the most important, locate my car and so be able to don the smart suit and shoes!
+I ran helter skelter for about fifteen minutes until, unsure whether or not I could still return in time for the next game, I scampered back to, breathlessly, explain the situation to Nestor who told me it was okay with him if I just utilised the long lunch break after game four to spruce up, buy a new T shirt or, by far the most important, locate my car and so be able to don the smart suit and shoes!

 But before that could happen I got told by security personnel that my appearance was so unkempt that they would not let me continue to play.
-And, wimpishly, I had not stood my ground by making a strong protest.
-But instead I bottled it.
+Wimpishly, I did not stood my ground by making a strong protest.
+Instead I acquiesced.

 And that despite my, in the seven or so months prior to that, playing some five tournaments in Spain where I was the only person wearing a suit!